Drunella/u5remastered/README.md

 # Bugs

 I wanted to have a working version with music as fast as possible.
 I did not test it thoroughly.
-Please report bugs or suggestions to ....
+Please report bugs or suggestions to drunella@gmx.de.
 I'm planning to implement more features in the future.

 # License and Copyright